Zoe-Discord-Bot/Zoe-Discord-Bot-Wiki/setup.md

 ## Adding Zoe

-You can add Zoe to your server by clicking on [`Add the bot`](https://zoe-discord-bot.ch/invite.html) on the homepage, on sites like [top.gg](https://top.gg/de/bot/550737379460382752) or [bots.ondiscord.xyz](https://bots.ondiscord.xyz/bots/550737379460382752) and here on the Wiki in the bottom left in the menu bar.
+You can add Zoe to your server by clicking on [<kbd>Add the bot<kbd>](https://zoe-discord-bot.ch/invite.html) on the homepage, on sites like [top.gg](https://top.gg/de/bot/550737379460382752) or [bots.ondiscord.xyz](https://bots.ondiscord.xyz/bots/550737379460382752) and here on the Wiki in the bottom left in the menu bar.

 <br>